knobs-dials/duppy/README.md

 When you have a lot of large mostly-unique files, we can avoid reading most contents, because most unique things are unique first few dozen kilobytes.

-That said, in some cases, e.g. a large set of small files, we save time or IO because (particularly on platter) we just become seek-bound instead of read-bound.
+That said, in some cases, e.g. a large set of small files, we save no time or IO because (particularly on platter) we just become seek-bound instead of read-bound.
+Might even be slightly worse.
 On SSD seeks are a lot cheaper so this is still better.

+Also, a large set of large identical files will take all the reading to check.
+But seems a very unsual case.

 Example: